i-am-grub/MultiGP_Toolkit/docs/usage/pushing/index.rst

 will either activate or deactivate the ability to push Results to FPVScores.

 The second setting allows you to provide a FPVScores Event UUID to allow you to push your results to a specific FPVScores event.
-See the :ref:`Ability to Upload Results <fpvscores table>` table to show the mapped functionality.
+See the :ref:`Ability to Upload Results <Ability to Upload Results>` table to show the mapped functionality.